A pick-a-path story

 I love to observe the dynamic between people in groups and have a knack for predicting & preempting how people are going to behave before, during and after change.
 I simply GET people.

 I’m great at helping people recognise, own and step-in to their potential.
 I see people hiding in organisations like I did all the time.
-I know all the ways to hide and I make it ok to talk about what people hide from and how, together, they can come out from that hiding place and play a greater role in their teams, their organisations and maybe even deeper into their lives.
+I know all the ways to hide (at work and in life) and I make it ok to talk about what people hide from and how, together, they can come out from that hiding place and play a greater role in their teams, their organisations and maybe even deeper into their lives.

-So, call it the perfect storm or a beautiful collision - whatever it is I have deep experience in HR connecting & engaging people with their work, workmates & work’s purpose, and even deeper lived experience as a neurodiverse person living and working in a world not designed with me in mind.
+So, call it the perfect storm or a beautiful collision - whatever it is I have deep experience connecting & engaging people with their work, workmates & work’s purpose, and even deeper lived experience as a neurodiverse person living and working in a world not designed with my mind ‘in mind’.

 That means I’m perfectly placed to help you re-imagine your organisation as a place to enable new, innovative & different thinking to become your team’s new normal.
 I’ve got heaps of ideas I’d love to share with you.